Toner Versus Micellar Water

 Final Thoughts

-Overall, toner and micellar water are similar products; however, their differences are enough to have both of them fit easily into your regular skin care routine.
+Overall, toner and micellar water are similar products; however, their differences are enough to make both fit easily into your regular skin care routine.

 Toner is meant to balance the skin’s pH levels that the cleanser can alter, while micellar water is a cleansing water that can be the first part of your skin care routine.

-Based on your skin type, you can find a product in both a toner and a micellar water that will treat, calm, and cleanse your skin while targeting your specific skin concerns.
+Based on your skin type, you can find a toner or micellar water that will treat, calm, and cleanse your skin while targeting your specific skin concerns.

-If you are someone who has acne-prone or oily skin, a toner can be a perfect addition to your skin care routine.
+If you have acne-prone or oily skin, a toner can be a perfect addition to your skin care routine.

 You can ensure the skin is thoroughly cleansed of dead skin cells and other impurities that can clog the pores or cause future breakouts.